Dylanex1/NBA-2025-Project-/Final_Submission/Final_Report/Final Report.md

 Using the interface for the NBA Database a user can easily see what to input for a given query and what it will return to the user.
 Figure 2 in the "Diagrams of Interface" section nicely outlines exactly what each of the 14 complex queries will return.
+However, for convince and clarity I will relist them here.

+## Complex Queries:

+- `q1 <N>:` Show the top N teams by wins along with their season averages
+- `q2:` Show coaches with 5+ seasons and a positive playoff win rate
+- `q3 "<team_name>" [--avg]:` Shows a team's average PPG (optionally include league average)
+- `q4 <limit> <page>:` List limit players from page by position/height with PPG/APG/SPG
+- `q5:` Show the team and coach that won the 2024-2025 championship
+- `q6 "<team_name>":` Show a team's roster ordered by PPG, APG, and SPG
+- `q7 <stat> <N>:` Show the top N players ordered by a chosen stat (PPG, APG, SPG)
+- `q8 "<team_name>":` Show the average age of players on a team
+- `q9 <game_id>:` Show both teams' stats for a specific game
+- `q10 <min_attempts> <N>:` Show the top N players ordered by 3P% with a minimum attempt requirement
+- `q11 <game_id>:` Show centers that are 6"5+ and their points in a specific game
+- `q12 "<team1_name>" "<team2_name>":` Shows the win percentage of "team1_name" against "team2_name"
+- `q13 <min_winrate>:` Show coaches with a playoff winrate $\ge$ a decimal input (ex.
+0.75)
+- `q14 <N>:` Show arenas where at least N different teams have won at least once

 ## Justifications

-1. `Q1:` This query will allow an analyst to quickly see the top performers for the season and the relevant important stats.
+1. `q1:` This query will allow an analyst to quickly see the top performers for the season and the relevant important stats.
-2. `Q2:`This query will allow an analyst to select the coaches that perform the best in the playoffs.
+2. `q2:`This query will allow an analyst to select the coaches that perform the best in the playoffs.
-3. `Q3:`This query enables an analyst to grab the most relevant stat for a team in nba and gives the option to see how that team's ppg compares to the league average.
+3. `q3:`This query enables an analyst to grab the most relevant stat for a team in nba and gives the option to see how that team's ppg compares to the league average.
-4. `Q4:`This is an important query because it allows an analyst to retrieve the primary stats for all players in the league while grouping them according to the role they play in their team.
+4. `q4:`This is an important query because it allows an analyst to retrieve the primary stats for all players in the league while grouping them according to the role they play in their team.
-5. `Q5:` While an analyst might already know this information as general knowledge.
+5. `q5:` While an analyst might already know this information as general knowledge.
 It is still important for every sports database to have a query that returns the team that won the championship that year.
-6. `Q5:`An analyst would find this query useful, since it allows them to evaluate the most important contributors to a teams scoring by viewing the teams roster ordered first by points per page, then by assists per game , and lastly through steals per game.
+6. `q6:`An analyst would find this query useful, since it allows them to evaluate the most important contributors to a teams scoring by viewing the teams roster ordered first by points per page, then by assists per game , and lastly through steals per game.
-7. `Q7:` This query allows an analyst to retrieve the leaders of the 3 major statistical categories, which enables a analyst to contract new graphics and datasets with the top performers in the league.
+7. `q7:` This query allows an analyst to retrieve the leaders of the 3 major statistical categories, which enables a analyst to contract new graphics and datasets with the top performers in the league.
-8. `Q8` This Query allows an analyst to evaluate whether a team should start considering rebuilding or push for a championship, while also evaluating a teams future.
+8. `q8` This Query allows an analyst to evaluate whether a team should start considering rebuilding or push for a championship, while also evaluating a teams future.
-9. `Q9:`This query allows an analyst to evaluate individual games and each teams performance in that game.
+9. `q9:`This query allows an analyst to evaluate individual games and each teams performance in that game.
-10. `Q10:`This is a fun cool stat but it also allows an analyst to find the best 3 point shooters in the league.
+10. `q10:`This is a fun cool stat but it also allows an analyst to find the best 3 point shooters in the league.
 Additionally this query allows an analyst to find the best shooters with a user specified minimum amount of attempts.
 This enables a given analyst to select for the best 3-point shooters for an specified volume.
-11. `Q11:`This query allows an analyst to evaluate the performance of centers as well as potentially allow an analyst to see if height is correlated with ppg.
+11. `q11:`This query allows an analyst to evaluate the performance of centers as well as potentially allow an analyst to see if height is correlated with ppg.
-12. `Q12:`This query allows an analyst to evaluate how well one team performs against another
+12. `q12:`This query allows an analyst to evaluate how well one team performs against another
-13. `Q13:`This query enables analysts to identify the top-performing coaches who have recently reached the NBA playoffs and evaluate their success based on historical playoff performance.
+13. `q13:`This query enables analysts to identify the top-performing coaches who have recently reached the NBA playoffs and evaluate their success based on historical playoff performance.
-14. `Q14:`This query enables analysts to identify if a certain arena is unbiased towards a certain team winning.
+14. `q14:`This query enables analysts to identify if a certain arena is unbiased towards a certain team winning.

 $\pagebreak$